chazzka/clanekcathedral/clanek.md

 The contamination parameter is to control the proportion of anomalies in the dataset.
 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
-However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies, plus, the anomalies are not present in the original dataset.
+However, this is a problem due to a random appearance of the anomalies in our dataset and hence the proportion value varies.
 Using this parameter we can, however, deal with datasets already containing some portion of anomalies during learning.
 That can easily happen especially during the testing phasis of the development.
 Figure X shows the example of running Isolation Forest on the same dataset as above, but with the contamination parameter set to 0.01 (=1% of anomalies).

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/contamination001.svg)